adamkcook94/dragonball-project/README.md

    iii.
 Each page offers concise, straight to the point information regarding the product.

-As a potential consumer of this product I want to see what this game will offer in comparison to other games of its genre through game trailers and screenshots from the game itself.
+2. As a potential consumer of this product I want to see what this game will offer in comparison to other games of its genre through game trailers and screenshots from the game itself.

    i.
 The navigation bar and its clear, radiant hover effect makes navigation easy for the user to access the media page.

    ii.
 The media page, accessible from the navigation bar offers screenshots and a video game trailer for the user.

-As a potential consumer of this product I want to be able to have a simple purchasing process.
+3. As a potential consumer of this product I want to be able to have a simple purchasing process.

    i.
 The home page displays a big, bright orange pre-order button which makes purchasing the game a simple process.

    ii.
 The pre-order page instantly asks for customer details making the purchasing process as quick and easy as possible.

-As a fan of the TV series I want to be able to see which characters from the series will be playable.
+4. As a fan of the TV series I want to be able to see which characters from the series will be playable.

    i.
 The navigation bar and its clear, radiant hover effect makes navigation easy for the user to access the fighter page.

    ii.
 The fighter page displays all character mugshots, with character names displaying when hovering over each character.

-As a video game fan who wants to keep an eye on the developments for this product, I want to be able to follow the company on social media.
+5. As a video game fan who wants to keep an eye on the developments for this product, I want to be able to follow the company on social media.

    i.
 Links to the company’s social media accounts are found in the footer on every page of the website.

-Manuel Testing of all elements and functionality on every page.
+### Manuel Testing of all elements and functionality on every page.

-Home Page:
+#### Home Page:

-Navigation Bar:
+1. Navigation Bar:

    i.
 Access the home page from a desktop.

    ii.
 Right click and select “Inspect” to change screen size to that of a mobile device or tablet to confirm that the navigation bar is responsive, and the menu items transform into a drop-down burger icon.

    iii.
 Hover over the menu items to make sure that text transforms into electric orange and has an underline effect.

    iv.
 Click on the brand logo image to confirm that it takes the user back to the home page.

    v.
 Click on each navigation menu item to confirm that that it links to the desired page.

    vi.
 Change screen size to mobile and tablet devices and click on the burger icon to ensure the drop-down menu is functional and displays all the correct links, and that the links to the pages work.

    vii.
 Ensure same html code is used across all HTML pages.

-Website Background Image:
+2. Website Background Image:

    i.
 Access the home page from a desktop.

    ii.
 Change screen size to mobile and tablet devices to ensure the image scales depending on screen size.
 (When resizing images this particular image started to pixelate)

-Pre-Order Button:
+3. Pre-Order Button:

    i.
 Access the home page from a desktop.

    ii.
 Hover over the button to ensure that users will see that the button is clickable through a change in colour and will take the user to a pre-order page.

    iii.
 Change screen size to mobile and tablet devices to ensure the button does not move out of place and remains fixed within the confines of the background image.

    iv.
 Click on the pre-order button to ensure it takes the user to the pre-order page.

-Images and Text Information:
+4. Images and Text Information:

    i.
 Access the home page from a desktop.

    ii.
 Change the screen size to mobile and tablet devices to ensure images remain clear and that text structures smoothly.

-Footer:
+5. Footer:
    i.
 Hover over each social media icon to ensure colour transitions work.

    ii.
 Click on all images to ensure links to different pages work and open in separate tabs.

    iii.
 Change screen sizes to mobile and tablet devices to ensure the footer retains a smooth structure.

    iv.
 Ensure same html code is used across all HTML pages.

-Media
+#### Media

-Navigation Bar:
+1. Navigation Bar:

    i.
 Repeat process used to test the navigation bar for the home page.

-Image Thumbnails:
+2. Image Thumbnails:

    i.
 Hover over each image to ensure users know that images are clickable.

    ii.
 Check code to ensure all pictures have appropriate alt attributes.

    iii.
 Click on each thumbnail to ensure pictures are clear and open in a new tab.

    iv.
 Change screen size to mobile and tablet devices to ensure a manageable structure remains.

-Video:
+3. Video:

    i.
 Ensure that when clicking on the video it plays.

    ii.
 Change screen size to mobile and tablet devices to ensure video is responsive and works on those devices.

-Footer:
+4. Footer:

    i.
 Repeat process used to test the footer for the home page.

-Fighters
+#### Fighters

-Navigation Bar:
+1. Navigation Bar:

    i.
 Navbar code is the same for all HTML pages.

-Fighter Images:
+2. Fighter Images:

    i.
 Hover over each image to confirm that transitions to fighter names works correctly.

    ii.
 Check code to ensure that each image has a descriptive alt attribute attached.

    iii.
 Change screen size to mobile and tablet devices to ensure a smooth structure remains and that images are responsive.

-Footer
+ 3. Footer

    i.
 Footer code is the same for all HTML pages.

-Reviews
+#### Reviews

-Navigation Bar:
+1. Navigation Bar:

    i.
 Navbar code is the same for all HTML pages.

-Company Images and Text:
+2. Company Images and Text:

    i.
 Ensure all images are clear and responsive on mobile and tablet devices.
 (Initially a picture was not responsive when change screen devices, so switched image and resized)

    ii.
 Change screen sizes to mobile and tablet devices to ensure they retain a smooth structure.

-Footer
+3. Footer

    i.
 Footer code is the same for all HTML pages.

-Pre-Order
+#### Pre-Order

-Navigation Bar:
+1. Navigation Bar:

    i.
 Navbar code is the same for all HTML pages.

-Drop-down Console Selector:
+2. Drop-down Console Selector:

    i.
 Click on each console type to ensure the drop-down menu works as intended.

    ii.
 Change screen size to ensure same functionality on mobile and tablet devices.

-Pre-Order Form:
+3. Pre-Order Form:

    i.
 Ensure form has relevant placeholder text.

    ii.
 Type inside form to ensure the form works.

    iii.
 Click button to ensure checkout button works.
 (Checkout button does not have a function as of yet)

-Footer:
+4. Footer:

    i.
 Footer code is the same for all HTML pages.

-Further Testing:
+## Further Testing:

 Checked website on different devices to test functionality and no issues were found.

-Deployment
+## Deployment

 This project was developed using GitPod, committed to git and pushed to GitHub.

 To deploy this page, the following steps were taken:

-Log into Github.
+1. Log into Github.
-On GitHub, navigate to the repository “adamkcook/dragonball-project”.
+2. On GitHub, navigate to the repository “adamkcook/dragonball-project”.
-Underneath the repository name, select “Settings”.
+3. Underneath the repository name, select “Settings”.
-Scroll down to “GitHub Pages”.
+4. Scroll down to “GitHub Pages”.
-Click on the drop-down menu and select “master”.
+5. Click on the drop-down menu and select “master”.
-Click “save”.
+6. Click “save”.
-The page will now refresh and a link to the site will be available under the “GitHub Pages” section.
+7. The page will now refresh and a link to the site will be available under the “GitHub Pages” section.

-How to run this project locally
+## How to run this project locally

 To clone this project from GitHub:

-Click this link to the main page of the repository: https://github.com/adamkcook94/dragonball-project Above the list of files click “Code”.
+1. Click this link to the main page of the repository: https://github.com/adamkcook94/dragonball-project
-Click “Open with GitHub Desktop”.
+2. Above the list of files click “Code”.
-Follow the prompts in GitHub Desktop to complete the clone.
+3. Click “Open with GitHub Desktop”.

-Credits
+4. Follow the prompts in GitHub Desktop to complete the clone.

-Content
+## Credits

-The text used in the home page was provided by Adam Cook.
+* The text used in the home page was provided by Adam Cook.
-The text used in the Reviews section was taken from the game review companies, “Gamespot”, “Destructoid” and “Nintendo Life”.
+* The text used in the Reviews section was taken from the game review companies, “Gamespot”, “Destructoid” and “Nintendo Life”.

-Media
+## Media

-The images used throughout the project were taken from Google Images, by way of the Dragonball Fighterz video game.
+* The images used throughout the project were taken from Google Images, by way of the Dragonball Fighterz video game.
-The trailer video used in the media page was taken from YouTube, by way of Bandai’s YouTube channel.
+* The trailer video used in the media page was taken from YouTube, by way of Bandai’s YouTube channel.

-Acknowledgements
+## Acknowledgements

 My inspiration for this project was found in my love for this particular game “Dragonball Fighterz”.